What Is Hemophagocytic Lymphohistiocytosis (HLH)?

 What Causes HLH?

-• Secondary: This is when HLH happens because of another underlying condition.
-This type isn't inherited, but the effect on the body is the same.
+Secondary or acquired HLH happens because of another underlying condition.
+This type isn't genetic, but the effect on the body is the same.

-• 25% chance their child will develop HLH.
+- 25% chance their child will get HLH.

 HLH symptoms often appear within the first few months or years of birth.
 Symptoms of HLH are much the same as those of other childhood illnesses, making it hard to diagnose.